Build add-in for MS Office Excel , Word 2010 - 2000

 COM Add-in designer

-Adding a CommandBar component to the add-in module
+Put a CommandBar component onto the add-in module

-Select the command bar component on the designer of the add-in module and open the in-place designer area.
+Select the command bar component on the designer of the add-in module and expand the in-place designer area.
 In this area, you'll see the visual designer of the ADXCommandBar component.
-Use its toolbar to add or remove command bar controls.
-Just click the appropriate button and see the result.
+Use the visual designer to put a toolbar button onto the command bar component.

 Adding a new button to an MS Office toolbar